Graduate Research Opportunities

 Faculty in the Department of Biology look for graduate students and post-doctoral researchers to work with them.
 Openings change year-by-year depending on current staffing and funding levels.
-The faculty listed below have active research programs that, in general, are recruiting graduate students.
+The faculty listed below have active research programs, and those who are recruiting new graduate students are noted.

-Go to the Research page for a grouping of faculty by research area with descriptions of research, or select any faculty member to learn more about his or her research interests.
+Go to the Research page for a grouping of faculty by research area with descriptions of research and contact information, or select any faculty member to learn more about their research interests.

 - Peter Armbruster: Evolutionary dynamics of range expansion, adaptation genomics, diapause.

 - Shweta Bansal: Network modeling of disease; quantitative disease ecology; epidemiology and public/animal health problems. (recruiting students for fall of 2023)